8 Things You Should Never Do or Say to a Deaf Person

 You don’t maintain eye contact while you have a conversation

 Eye contact is considered a key to communication among the deaf.
 Not making eye contact suggests disinterest and boredom.
-This may feel uncomfortable, but to a deaf person it is a cultural norm.
+This may feel uncomfortable, but to a deaf person, it is a cultural norm.
 Looking away equates to covering your ears while having a conversation with a hearing person.
-Don’t miss this heartwarming story about a Disney character that surprised a deaf little boy.

 You walk around two deaf people signing to each other